cpoonkodi/cpoonkodi/README.md

 I am seeking a position with a growing organization where I learn and make a positive impact.
 I am eager to apply academic and professional background towards launching a successful career as a Web Developer with an employer offering opportunities for professional development.
 I want to collabrate and contribute for some projects.
 I can also do freelansing.

-### Experience :

-- Developed 50+ test plans and test cases, including performance test plans and security test plans.
-- Drafted testing reports, reducing data to key insights that helped increase team efficiency.
-- Reviewed user interfaces for functionality and adherence to design guidelines.
-- Perform manual tests on 15 client software projects.
-- Collaborated with software development engineers to build a deep understanding of features and architecture prior to testing.

 ### What do I do for Fun?
 - I love to read
 - photography